Introduction

 • Multiple methods of normalisation provided

-• As of v1.5.3 and greater, can also handle and process ChIP-seq NGS data
+• Can also handle and process ChIP-seq or CUT&RUN NGS data

 Citation